 The recent emergence of street art in the district is in large part due to MuralsDC, an organization created to replace illegal graffiti with artistic pieces.
 Since their work started, the organization has commissioned 141 murals by 60 artists across 70 Washington DC neighborhoods.
 By seeing their work and learning about their origins, I feel closer to the city where I have spent so much of my time.
 (I grew up in the suburbs of DC.)
 I feel a deeper understanding and appreciation of the community, and I suppose that is a testament to the power of street art.

-Not all of the atistic pieces listed below were comissioned by MuralsDC, nor are all of them created by native DC artists.
-Nonetheless, this article will highlight some of the more popular DC street art while paying homage to their creators.
+Not all of the artistic pieces listed below were commissioned by MuralsDC, nor are all of them created by native DC artists.
+Nonetheless, this article will highlight some of the more popular DC street art while paying homage to its creators.